anasty17/mirror-leech-telegram-bot/README.md

 - `UPSTREAM_BRANCH`: Upstream branch for update.
 Default is `master`. `Str`

 ### Leech
-- `USER_SESSION_STRING`: To download/upload from your telegram account.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message, use it with supergroup or channel.
 - `LEECH_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 Default is `4GB` if your account is premium. `Str`
 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name. `Str`
+- `USER_SESSION_STRING`: To download/upload from your telegram account.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
+Use it with supergroup or channel.

 ### qBittorrent
 - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
 This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
 For Heroku fill `https://yourappname.herokuapp.com`.
 Still got idling?
 You can use http://cron-job.org to ping your Heroku app. `Str`